SwingGuy1024/Blog/Bad Uses of Optional.md

     3   widget.doSomething();
     4   // ...
 (More code)

-Or you could remove Optional, and get a method that's easier to call:
+Or, since (once again) the "Optional" parameter is actually required, you could remove Optional, and get a method that's easier to call:

-    1 private void someMethod(Widget widget) {
-    2   widget.doSomething();  // throws NullPointerException
-    3   // ...
-(More code)

-All three of these methods behave exactly the same way, except for which RuntimeException they throw.
-But the last one takes one line to do what five lines did in the first case.
-It also gives us an opportunity to clarify the required nature of the parameter.
-All we have to do is change its name:

     1 private void someMethod(Widget requiredWidget) {
     2   requiredWidget.doSomething();  // throws NullPointerException
     3   // ...
 (More code)

+This last method behaves the same way as the first one.
+Both throw a NullPointerException if the parameter is null.
+But it takes one line to do what five lines did in the first case.
+It also gave us an opportunity to clarify the required nature of the parameter with a better name.

 ### Example 6: Self Defeating
 (Work in progress)